regolith-labs/ore-cli/README.md

 PRIORITY_FEE_0=0
 ```

-You should enter your rpc url into this file as RPC1 which is the default used withing the other scripts.
-The public RPC's should work but I have generally
+You should enter your rpc url into this file as RPC1 and you wallet keypair filename into KEY1.
+These are the defaults used within the other scripts
-found them to be quite unreliable for Ore mining.
+presented here.
+The public RPC's should work but I have generally found them to be quite unreliable for ORE mining.

+You can add as many variants to this file as your like.
+The ```ore_env.sh``` file is used to specify the default values that are used for the miner and
+these scripts.

 ## Setting up a wallet
 Each miner needs a wallet to mine to.
 For testing purposes, you can create a new wallet for use with ore-cli.
 ```sh
 ./createwallet.sh ~/.config/solana/wallet_devnet_test1.json
 ```
-This will lead you through creating a keypair file called whatever you like.
+This will lead you through creating a keypair file called whatever you like as long as you know where you create it.
 It does not have to match the above example.
-Remember and store your seed phrase
-in case you need to recreate it at a later date or import it into some other solana wallet app.
+Remember and store your seed phrase in case you need to recreate it at a later date or import it into some other solana wallet app.

-Once you have the keypair file, you need to ensure it is set to the KEY1 variable in ```ore_env.prv.sh```.
+Once you have created the keypair file, you need to ensure it is set to the KEY1 variable in ```ore_env.prv.sh```.
 This is used as the default wallet in the scripts
 presented alongside ore-cli.

 ## Funding your mining wallet
 ORE mining is free.
 Your only charge for mining is the SOL transaction fees to submit your hashes each minute and also for staking/withdrawing your mined ORE.
-Oh and also your electric bill - you are taxing your computer harder than normal so it will be HOT, NOISY and cost more than normal to have powered on when mining.
+Oh, and also your electric bill - you are taxing your computer harder than normal so it will be HOT, NOISY and cost more than normal to have powered on when mining.

-You will need to transfer SOL into your mining waller.
+You will need to transfer SOL into your mining wallet.
 Documenting this step is outwith the remit of this document but a pointer is to use something like the
-Phantom Wallet plugin to transfer SOL from your main Solana wallet to your mining wallet.
+Phantom Wallet browser plugin to transfer SOL from your main Solana wallet to your mining wallet.

 If you are testing on devnet then you can airdrop yourself some SOL for free.
-The create wallet.sh script above will show you an exact command to do this.
-It will
+The ```createwallet.sh``` script above will show you an exact command to do this
-be something like:
+customised for your new wallet keypair file.
+It will be something like:
 ```sh
 ./airdropDevnetSol.sh 1 ~/.config/solana/wallet_devnet_test1.json
 ```
-You can alter the value but be aware that your RPC will usually rate limit this and limit the actual amount you can airdrop.
-ORE now uses very little SOL every minute
+You can alter the value of the first parameter but be aware that your RPC will usually rate limit this and limit the actual amount you can airdrop.
-and it will cost around 0.000005 SOL * 60 mins * 24 hours = 0.0072 SOL for an entire day's mining.
+ORE now uses very little SOL every minute and it will cost around 0.000005 SOL * 60 mins * 24 hours = 0.0072 SOL for an entire day's mining.
 If 1 SOL costs $200 then that is about $1.44 per day.
 This calculation
 is assuming your transaction priority fee is 0.
-If you are submitting with a crazy high number then your costs can skyrocket quickly.
+If you are submitting with a crazy high number then your costs can skyrocket quickly but you should not need
+to use an high number unless the Solana network is congested.

 ## Manually starting a mining session
 Execute the command: